ironboy/code-compare/public/explanations-en.md

 ironboy's language comparisons

 # 7
-This edition: A BMI calculator in Java, C#, JavaScript and Python...
+This edition: A BMI Calculator & A To Do List in Java, C#, JavaScript and Python...

 # 8
 Click a Play button to run a piece of code!